The AP Interview: Korean leader cites North’s serious threat

 While Yoon didn’t reveal further details, some observers have said he likely wants to stress efforts to boost the viability of the U.S. security commitment to protect its Asian ally from North Korea.

-Despite the heightened animosities, Yoon maintained he won’t pursue talks for the sake of talks with North Korea, saying past inter-Korean talks were often politically exploited by leaders in both countries and failed to eliminate the North’s nuclear program.
+Despite the heightened animosities, Yoon maintained he won’t pursue talks for the sake of talks with North Korea, saying past inter-Korean discussions were often politically exploited by leaders in both countries and failed to eliminate the North’s nuclear program.

 Yoon also accused North Korea of cutting off all communication channels with South Korea.
-Pointing at a white telephone on desk that he said is meant for a direct hotline communications channel with the North Korean leader, Yoon said that “The North is obstructing this line and isn’t coming to dialogue.”
+Pointing at a white telephone on a desk that he said is meant for a direct hotline communications channel with the North Korean leader, Yoon said that “The North is obstructing this line and isn’t coming to dialogue.”

 Yoon also voiced his support for Ukraine in its fight to repel Russia’s invasion, which he called “unlawful and illegitimate.”